kodi-game/game.libretro.mame2003_plus/README.md

 ### Description

-Updated 2018 version of MAME (0.78) for libretro, with added game support plus many fixes and improvements.
+Updated 2003 version of MAME (0.78) for libretro, with added support for over 350 additional games plus many fixes and improvements.

 ### License